jfy133/Tidy_PopGen_PCA_Plotting/README.md

 ### Blank Canvas

-The first step is provide the basic data that will inform the the various component of the plot.
+The first step is to provide the basic data that will inform the various components of the plot.
 Then we specify the specific 'aesthetics' of the plot by supplying the columns that will inform the X and Y coordinates of each data point, what column we want to colour the points by, and so on to the `aes()` function.

 ``` r
 ggplot(data = data_combined,